-It is important that schools seek to utilize alternatives to suspension to assure that the student has continued access to quality instruction and to avoid any negative effects that accompany being away from the classroom.
-When possible, the school administrator shall avoid the use of out-of-school suspension and will limit any such suspension to 1 day.
-When student and staff safety may be at risk, the administrator may implement a 2 or 3 day out-of-school suspension.
-Out-of-school suspension shall not be used in response to truancy.
-Students may be suspended for a period not to exceed three consecutive school days per action for engaging in any Level III offense or higher or pending DAEP placement or expulsion.
-A campus administrator may suspend a student prior to (but not in lieu of) placement in a DAEP or expulsion, where a student's conduct requires such placement or expulsion.
-If the administrator determines that a suspension is necessary to ensure student safety and security, no other disciplinary action need precede the suspension.
+Students may be suspended for a period not to exceed three school days per behavior violation for engaging in any Level II offense or higher or pending DAEP placement or expulsion.
+A campus administrator may suspend a student prior to (but not in lieu of) placement in a DAEP or prior to (but not in lieu of) expulsion, where a student's conduct requires such placement or expulsion.
+Before suspending a student, the campus behavior coordinator or appropriate administrator shall consider reasonable alternatives, including appropriate discipline management techniques.
+If the administrator determines that a suspension is the most appropriate alternative, no other disciplinary action need precede the suspension.

 The District shall not use out-of-school suspension for students below grade 3 or homeless unless the conduct meets the requirements established in law.

 A student below grade 3, a student who is homeless, or a student who is in foster care shall not be placed in out-of-school suspension unless, while on school property or while attending a school-sponsored or school-related activity on or off school property, the student engages in: